snemarch/treeshift/README.md

 ## Scope

-My main focus for this project is to produce a functioning proof of concept, so I will be leaving out some parts that are important for production code.
+My focus for this project is to produce a functioning proof of concept, so I will be leaving out some parts that are important for production code.
 There will be no authorization or authentication.
-The database structure is simple enough that I'll leave out migrations (e.g. [Flyway](https://flywaydb.org/)).
+The database structure is simple enough I'll leave out migrations (e.g. [Flyway](https://flywaydb.org/)).
 I will leave out a number of infrastructure concerns, such as continuous deployment pipeline, scaling, and secrets management (i.e. there will be hardcoded database credentials).

 ## Authors